Yezz123-Archive/Oauth2/README.md

 - BrainFuck is the best I just realise that and i love it.

-- I create some DDOS file with C & then i decrypt them to Brainfuck.
+- I create DDOS file with C & then i encrypt them to Brainfuck.